 One more small box where you can find documentation in a few common languages as well as mounting accessories for a fan and a heatsink.
 You can find a mounting for an additional 120 mm fan, in case you want to run a push-pull configuration.
 Just keep in mind, you need to order additional fan separately.
 Everything is prepared and packed to separate bags – one for the Intel platform another one for AMD and a separate bag for thermal paste plus coolers mounting bridge.

 Ok, it’s time to take a look at our beautiful heatsink.
 Just after you take this thing out of the box, you will find a screwdriver.
 It’s nice and you don’t have to own any tools for assembling this.
 Worth to mention it has a magnetic tip so it’s even easier.

 To sum up – Be quiet!
-Dark Rock 4 a good looking premium CPU cooler and most likely you want to use it on overclockable processors or more premium looking non-OC let’s say i7’s / i9’s builds.
+Dark Rock 4 is a good-looking premium CPU cooler and most likely you want to use it on overclockable processors or more premium-looking non-OC let’s say i7’s / i9’s builds.

 I hope this information was somewhat useful and see you next time.